probalkar/probalkar/README.md

 Machine Learning Engineer
 -------------------------

-I'm a 3rd Year B. Tech.
-Student in the field of Machine Learning from Pune, India.
+I'm a 3rd Year B. Tech. student in the field of Machine Learning from Pune, India.
 I am Bengali by ethnicity, and I love to explore new technologies related to AI and Machine Learning.

 * 🌍  I'm based in Deolali, Nashik
 * 🖥️  See my portfolio at [My Portfolio](http://probalkar.github.io/My-Portfolio/)